ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 * Supports up to 64 indexes per collection
 * A wide variety of index types like hash, compound, unique, array, partial, TTL, geospatial, sparse, text and wildcard indexes
 * Large documents allowed.
 A MongoDB document can be up to 16 Mb.
+* Use MongoDB Stich and GraphQL to query your data.
 * Flexible data access.
 Also in a NoSQL world it is important to know your data access model.
 Data modeling is an important step that needs to be taken carefully before you start persisting your data.
 The way your data is modelled will limit the access patterns that can be used on your data.
 MongoDB offers you more flexibility to access your data in different ways after you have stored it.

-# MongoDB and AWS Lambda: Performance
+# Performance
 Suppose you have setup access from your Lambda Functions to your MongoDB Atlas Cluster (If you want to know how, read more about it in the second part of this post).

 Since we are dealing with Lambda Functions we also have to deal with a phenomenon called "cold start".